ritakalach/ig-unfollow-tool/README.md

 # Instagram Unfollow Tool
-Automatically unfollow accounts that don't follow you back on Instagram.
+Automatically unfollow accounts that don't follow you back on Instagram with Selenium Python 🐍.

 ## Running the code
 You must have Firefox, Python 3, and Selenium Python installed on your computer.